Skillet Chicken Pot Pie

 - Preheat oven to 450 degrees.

-- In a deep, 8-inch skillet, heat the olive oil over medium heat.
-Season the chicken with salt and pepper and add to the skillet cooking until done and no longer pink.
+- In a deep, 8 inch heavy-bottomed skillet, heat the olive oil over medium heat.
+Season the chicken breasts with salt and pepper and add to the skillet.
+Cook the chicken until done and no longer pink in the center, approximately 6 minutes each side.
 Transfer to a plate and allow to rest until cool enough to handle.
-Cut the chicken into bite sized pieces.
+Cut the chicken into bite sized pieces and set aside.
+(This can be done while the vegetables are cooking.)

 - Bake the pot pie for 15-20 minutes or until the crust is golden brown.
-Remove and serve immediately.
+Serve immediately.